 Dublin Port’s Emergency Story We are pleased to announce a wonderful project for the Dublin Port Company that will tell the story of the Emergency (1939 – 1946) in Dublin; in particular the defence of Dublin and the port.
 If you are a veteran or there is a veteran

-Ireland’s Military Story began in 2014 as a print and digital magazine with a vision of bringing together all of Ireland’s military history and heritage from Ireland’s past in all its manifestations; and to highlight and promote the impact and legacy of the Irish and its Diaspora.
+Ireland’s Military Story began in 2014 as a print and digital magazine with a vision of exploring and bringing together all of Ireland’s rich military history and heritage from its past in all its manifestations; and to highlight and promote the impact and legacy of the Irish and its Diaspora.
 The publication’s core values were based around telling the personal stories of Ireland’s military tradition; specifically, through veterans’ and family accounts.
 These accounts tell the story of Irish men and women who served and made sacrifices for our today and our future.
 They and their exploits should be remembered and treasured as a lasting mark of respect and honour.
 Ireland’s military story is complex and diverse; it is part of Ireland’s culture, heritage, and identity; and offers a platform for reconciliation.

 With a dedicated production team and passionate contributors, Ireland’s Military Story brought to life the brave exploits and recognition of the service of Irish military personnel throughout Ireland’s past and highlighted their contribution in recent decades to international peace and security both at home and within the Diaspora.